mikeddecker/judge/README.md

-# The judge repo where the magic happens
+# The AI judge repo where the magic happens

 Content: